 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Vesync reported total carbon emissions of approximately 1,263,200 kg CO2e, comprising 31,120 kg CO2e from Scope 1 and 1,232,080 kg CO2e from Scope 2 emissions.
-This marks a significant increase from 2022, when the company emitted about 1,040,210 kg CO2e, with Scope 1 emissions at 73,020 kg CO2e and Scope 2 at 967,200 kg CO2e.
-In 2021, the total emissions were approximately 931,260 kg CO2e, with Scope 1 at 221,180 kg CO2e and Scope 2 at 710,080 kg CO2e.
-Vesync has not disclosed any Scope 3 emissions data, nor have they set specific reduction targets or initiatives as part of their climate commitments.
-The absence of documented reduction targets suggests that the company may be in the early stages of formalising its climate strategy.
-The emissions data is sourced directly from Vesync Co., Ltd, with no cascading from a parent or related organisation.
-As the company continues to assess its carbon footprint, it may consider establishing science-based targets to align with industry standards and enhance its climate commitments.
+This marks a significant increase from 2022, when the company emitted about 1,040,210 kg CO2e, with Scope 1 emissions at 73,020 kg CO2e and Scope 2 emissions at 967,200 kg CO2e.
+In 2021, Vesync's emissions were approximately 931,260 kg CO2e, with Scope 1 at 221,180 kg CO2e and Scope 2 at 710,080 kg CO2e.
+The data for 2020 indicates total emissions of about 182,300 kg CO2e, although specific Scope 1 and 2 figures were not disclosed.
+Vesync has not set any specific reduction targets or initiatives as part of its climate commitments, nor does it participate in initiatives such as the Science Based Targets initiative (SBTi).
+The company’s emissions data is independently reported and does not cascade from any parent organisation.
+Overall, while Vesync has made strides in tracking its emissions, the absence of reduction targets suggests an opportunity for further commitment to climate action.

 Access structured emissions data, company-specific emission factors, and source documents